 My Best Tips for Homeschooling High School ~ from My Own Experience

 So far I have graduated my four oldest from high school, three of whom were homeschooled all the way through.
-And, starting this fall, I’ll have two high schoolers and two middle schoolers left in our homeschool.
+And, starting this fall, I’ll have three high schoolers and one middle schooler left in our homeschool.
 Today I’d like to share tips for homeschooling high school from my own experience — my best tips, curriculum recommendations, and advice!

 Disclosure: I get commissions for purchases made through affiliate links in this post.